layilin/SP23-33852/_texts/full-text.md

 [^f128n1]: The "Errata" list at the end of *The Sugar-Cane* indicates that "art" should read "want."

 [^f128n2]: Term used by Europeans to define one of the four major trading region on the West African coast.
 Although it is difficult to establish the borders of these regions with exactitude, they included the Grain Coast (roughly corresponding to modern Sierra Leone and Liberia), the Ivory Coast (modern Côte d'Ivoire), the Gold Coast (modern Ghana), and the Slave Coast (modern Togo, Benin, and Nigeria).
 British slave ships often made port on the Cape Verde islands off the coast of modern Senegal before sailing down the coast of Africa, trading goods along the way.
 Once they had rounded the Bight of Benin, they turned west and followed the equator past the island of Saint Thomas (São Tomé) and toward the Caribbean.
-It is important to note that people were enslaved and embarked from a much larger region than the region denominated by the Slave Coast (the region of embarkation ranged from at least Senegal to Angola).
+It is important to note that people were enslaved and embarked from a much larger region than the one denominated by the Slave Coast (the region of embarkation ranged from at least Senegal to Angola).

 [^f128n3]: Papaws or Popos.
 Name of people from the region between Accra in modern Ghana and Ouidah in Benin.